 History and Experience Serving the Community

-Founded in 1994, HOPE is a 501(c)(3) non-profit organization whose mission “is to create stable, affordable housing options for people with developmental disabilities.”
+Founded in 1994 as a 501(c)(3) non-profit organization, HOPE's mission is to create stable, affordable housing options for people with developmental disabilities.
 A development disability includes autism, cerebral palsy, epilepsy and intellectual disability.
-People diagnosed with one of these conditions can receive services through the State of California Regional Center system.
-There are 21 Regional Center throughout the State of California which provide case management and support services to over a quarter of a million Californians.
-To learn more about the Regional Center system and the services provided go to www.dds.ca.gov.
+People diagnosed with one of these conditions in California receive services through the Regional Center system that is funded by the California Department of Developmental Services.
+There are 21 Regional Centers in the state that provide case management and support services to over a quarter of a million people.

 24-Hour Residential Care